 Attend a Match

 Weather: The weather is variable.
 Polo is an inherently dangerous sport and wet weather only complicates conditions.
 The fields can generally handle a modest rainfall but too much puts horse and rider at risk of injury.
 We will do our best to put the game on as scheduled, and to give you as much notice as possible in the event of cancellation.
-We offer a weather hotline that is listed on-line (410-557-6448) which will be updated as conditions require.
-The website and Facebook page are also available for updates prior to the match.
+Please visit the website and Facebook page for updates prior to the match.